SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 #### Requirements elicitation

 1. The first requirement is data is downloaded and cached to **`$HOME/sunpy/data...`**  when first needed.
-It is the folder that made automatically when you build the sunpy poroject.
-(Inside the data folder currently there are fts and fits  files and `sample_data` folder which also contain fits , txt , pha files.)
+It is the folder that made automatically when you build the sunpy project.
+(Inside the data folder currently there are fts and fits  files and `sample_data` folder which also contains fits, txt, pha files.)
-2. The second requirement is a quite interesting and i put it as a  **high priority** requirement.In this there is need do some **validation** that the data has been transferred correctly.It can be done using **cryptographic hash function**.
-But here one question arises that if the data on the remote server has changed (consciously due to calibration change) and we have stored a sha hash in the code , then our downloads will start to gave errors and the only way to fix for this approach is to do a new Sunpy release with a bug fix.
+2. The second requirement is a quite interesting and I put it as a  **high priority** requirement.In this, there is need do some **validation** that the data has been transferred correctly.It can be done using **cryptographic hash function**.
+But here one question arises that if the data on the remote server has changed (consciously due to calibration change) and we have stored a sha hash in the code, then our downloads will start to give errors and the only way to fix for this approach is to do a new Sunpy release with a bug fix.
 The alternative is to not store hashes and just assume the data is what we anticipated and roll with it.
 It would be better to pin the version of data to the code, it means that in theory as long as the **remote data is available one version of SunPy will always give the same answers**.
 (Same code same data).
 A mechanism to skip download verification if the user knows what they are doing can also be used here.
-Also here in this project we are dealing with random data on the internet so there is no way to persuade the provider to version their data properly.
-Need of **efficient mechanism** to tackle this problem is needed.
+Also here in this project, we are dealing with random data on the internet so there is no way to persuade the provider to version their data properly.
+A Need for  **efficient mechanism** to tackle this problem is required.
-3. Mechanism by which users can be allowed to **re-download data** .
+3. Th Mechanism by which users can be allowed to **re-download data**.
 4. The download code supports **multiple mirrors**.